 The role of the Joint Committee in the legislative process has expanded as the complexity of the Federal tax system has increased.
 Members of Congress, particularly Members of the tax-writing committees, have increasingly relied on the nonpartisan, technical expertise of the Joint Committee Staff to assist them in making objective and informed decisions with respect to proposed revenue legislation.

-There are four distinct characteristics of the Joint Committee that, together, create its unique contribution to tax legislation.
+There are four distinct characteristics of the Joint Committee that, together, allow for its unique contribution to tax legislation.

 The two tax-writing committees, other committees with concerns regarding taxation, individual Members of Congress, and committee and Member staffs rely on the Joint Committee Staff to provide objective and confidential technical analysis and assistance on tax legislation.
 The Joint Committee Staff does not operate either as a majority staff or as a minority staff.
-It does not have the duty of representing one particular point of view on an issue.
+It does not represent one particular point of view on an issue.
 Consequently, it is able to examine critically tax policy in all its aspects.
-It can take a long-range view, without having to focus on the day-to-day exigencies of the legislative process .
-For example, the Joint Committee Staff has undertaken studies to update and simplify particular aspects of the tax law, even where there was no short-term pressure for legislation.
+It can take a long-range view, without having to focus on the day-to-day exigencies of the legislative process.
+Along these lines, the Joint Committee Staff has undertaken studies to update and simplify particular aspects of the tax law, even where there was no short-term pressure for legislation.
+For example, at the request of the Chairman and Ranking Member of the Senate Finance Committee, the Joint Committee Staff released a report on one such study in January 2005 describing several dozen options to improve tax compliance and reform tax expenditures.1 As another example, in 2010, the Joint Committee Staff performed a study and issued a report for a hearing of the House Ways and Means Committee examining structures U.S-based multinational corporations have used to shift income to low-tax jurisdictions and highlighting possible deficiencies in the application of the transfer-pricing rules.2

 The Joint Committee Staff provides vital continuity from the beginning to the end of the tax legislative process.
 This continuity minimizes the necessity of "reinventing the wheel" as proposals move through the various stages of the tax legislative process.
 This continuity also ensures that proposals are consistently evaluated throughout the tax legislative process from the perspectives of tax policy, technical accuracy, administrative feasibility, and revenue impact.

-This continuity is particularly valuable during conference, after both the House and Senate have passed their own versions of tax bills.
+This continuity is particularly valuable when the House and Senate have passed their own versions of tax bills and seek to reconcile them.
 There are often significant differences between the House-passed and Senate-passed versions of major tax legislation.
-The Joint Committee Staff is, however, intimately familiar with both versions and therefore provides crucial assistance to the conferees in reaching workable compromises.
+The Joint Committee Staff is, however, intimately familiar with both versions and therefore provides crucial assistance to the Members (including the conferees in the case of a formal conference) in reaching workable compromises.

 The desire of the Congress to exert comprehensive control over tax legislation has created the need for an extraordinarily high level of technical expertise, including such specialized topics as international taxation, pensions, insurance, trusts and estates, tax administration, tax-exempt bonds, excise taxes, and mergers and acquisitions.
 The types of objective analysis for which this expertise is needed include legal analysis of the operation of present law as well as proposed changes, predictions as to the behavioral responses of affected taxpayers, economic analysis of the effects of tax proposals on both the aggregate economy and specific sectors, and revenue estimates.
 The complexity of the tax laws places a high premium on objective technical advice.
 Because the Joint Committee is devoted solely to tax issues, its focus on fulfilling its statutory mandate is undiluted by the need to respond to other legislative pressures.